2024-CMPU9010-GROUP-3/PROJECT/Documentation/mom/week5/day4.md

 4. **Next Steps for Development:**
    - Andreas and Steven will hop on a call to fix remaining issues with login routing.
-   - Jessica and Anais will continue working on extracting coordinates and completing labeling.
+   - Jessica and Anais will continue working on extracting coordinates of the bounding boxes found and completing training and tuning.
    - Kaustubh will work on logic for displaying data points in the front end, including UI elements for showing the number of parking spaces in a radius.

 ---